PCMDI/input4MIPs_CVs/docs/dataset-overviews/open-biomass-burning-emissions.md

 ## Summary

+Note that v1.1.0 of the anthropogenic emissions forcings has been superseded.
+However, the updates only affect hydrogen biomass burning emissions so, if you do not use hydrogen biomass burning emissions and have already run simulations using v1.1.0 datasets, you do not need to re-run with the newer datasets.
+If you do use hydrogen biomass burning emissions, you need to re-run.

 <!--- begin-cmip7-phases-source-ids -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ### Source IDs for CMIP7 phases